DataDink/webtini/README.md

       </template>
     </div>
     <script type="module">
-      // Binders are the engines for webtini applications.
-      // The StandardBinder includes all standard modules / functionality. import StandardBinder from 'https://datadink.github.io/webtini/StandardBinder.js'; // NOTE: Be aware of COORS

       // The application is a viewmodel that the web view can be bound to using the Binder.
-      // It defines all of the exposed data & functionality for binding from the view. class Application {
+      // It exposes data and functionality for the view to bind to. class Application {
-        // Instance of the binder to be used with this application binder = new StandardBinder();
+        // Binders are the engines for webtini applications. binder = new StandardBinder();

         // The body's "loading" class is bound to this value